jtsage/jtsage-datebox/doc_builder/pages/index.md

 DateBox requires [jQuery](https://jquery.com), version 2 or 3, and will run fine with the "slim" builds of version 3.

+DateBox requires a modern browser.
+IE8 is unsupported as of v5, but with a polyfill library loaded, will probably run.

 DateBox requires the [jQueryUI](https://jqueryui.com/) widget library.
 Built versions of DateBox include it in their source files, unless the framework in use typically has it already.
 (Example: jQM uses an altered, but API compatible version).

 ## Frameworks